jeffwillette/cascading_cache_2/README.md

 # TODO:

+- booksum
+  - rerun ours

 - PG19
   - token selection ablation (use scores vs no scores) (PG19)
-  - re-run qwen 32k result because pos encodings were set to max of 16k
+  - re run all of ours
   - run vanilla 16, 32k strided

 - Passkey
+  - run 32k wiundow
-  - run 65K window?
+  - run 65K window? (youngwan will run, touch up the files and send him the dataset)

 - LongBench
-    - qwen
+    - move our outdated results to new foler
-    - llama
+    - run llama
+    - run qwen

 - MMLU
-    - 2048 (all, running)
+    - run our llama and qwen

 - attention matrix plotting.
   - plot new ones with eager fill to see if there is any difference.